Kaplan vs Hurst NCLEX Review 2023: Who Has the Best Exam Prep Course?

 Another popular name for the NCLEX review is the Hurst Review.
 Due to its rising popularity, it no longer comes as a surprise that it has been compared to Kaplan NCLEX.
-If you were to choose either of the two (Kaplan vs Hurst NCLEX) however, you may be facing a dilemma.
+If you were to choose Kaplan or Hurst, however, you may be facing a dilemma.

 Don’t worry, I have put up a comparison review to help you better decide between the two.
 Hurst Review offers comparable features as Kaplan and is a lot cheaper than the ed-tech giant.
 With that said, is it safe to say that Hurst NCLEX is better than Kaplan NCLEX?